grauwoelfchen/.zsh/README.md

 ## License

-Copyright (c) 2013-2018 Yasuhiro Asaka
+Copyright (c) 2013-2024 Yasha

 This is free software:
 You can redistribute it and/or modify it under the terms of the GUN General Public License as published by the Free Software Foundation.